MEDICAL MALPRACTICE LAWYERS

 Doctors have a duty to warn patients of known risks of a procedure or course of treatment — this is known as the duty of informed consent.
 If a patient, once properly informed of possible risks, would have elected not to go through with the procedure, the doctor may be liable for medical malpractice if the patient is injured by the procedure (in a way that the doctor should have warned could happen).

-Medical malpractice cases must be brought soon after the injury.
+Contact a Medical Malpractice Lawyer quickly.
 In most states, you must bring a medical malpractice claim fairly quickly — often between six months and two years, depending on the state.
 (The time period in which you must bring the lawsuit is called the “statute of limitations.”)
 If you don’t file the lawsuit within the specified period of time, the court will dismiss the case regardless of the facts.

 When the time period starts ticking also depends on the state.
 In some states, the clock starts when the negligent act occurred; in others, it starts when the patient should have discovered the injury.